-What’s your future look like?
-Any of these words come to mind: performance, concerts, venues, journalism, non-profits, record labels, retail, licensing, broadcasting, MUSIC?
+What does your future look like?
+Any of these words come to mind: performance, concerts, venues, recording, journalism, artist management, record labels, retail, licensing, broadcasting, music?
 If so, you’ve come to the right place.

 And here’s the best part: this magical day is totally free!
 Keep on scrollin’ to check out the day’s schedule and to register yourself for the most exciting new music conference for young people this town has to offer!

-All events take place at Cornish Playhouse, Vera Project and Northwest Rooms at Seattle Center.
-Participants will check in at the Cornish Playhouse and will be directed to the appropriate venues following the Welcome Address.
+All events take place at EMP Museum, the Vera Project and Armory Lofts at Seattle Center.
+Participants will check in at EMP Museum and will be directed to the appropriate venues following the Welcome Address.

 Attendees may check in at any time prior to the 9am Welcome Address.
 Be sure to bring your permission slip, signed by a parent or guardian if under 18.

-Attendees may choose one of these focused sessions: The Artist, The Industry and Backstage Pass.
+Attendees may choose one of these focused sessions: Artist, Industry, Tech, Studio and Backstage Pass.
 Session tracks will remain open until filled on a first-come first-served basis.
 Breakout session leaders will be announced in early September!

 The artist panel features working musicians from various aspects of the Seattle scene.
 Designed for participants interested in creating music as a career, the discussion will center on how musicians make it in today’s ever-changing landscape.

 Moderated by Larry Mizell Jr.